Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/cms-error-monitoring.md

 ##  Insights

-Cross-system issues often occur at the integration points between XM Cloud and your hosting platform.
+Cross-system issues often occur at the integration points between SitecoreAI and your hosting platform.
 These scenarios require investigating both systems to correctly identify the root cause.

-### Example 1: Content appears in XM Cloud but not on website
+### Example 1: Content appears in SitecoreAI but not on website

-This common issue occurs when content has been successfully authored and published in XM Cloud, but visitors can't see the updates on the website.
+This common issue occurs when content has been successfully authored and published in SitecoreAI, but visitors can't see the updates on the website.
 This disconnect typically happens at the handoff between content delivery and frontend rendering.

 Troubleshooting steps:
-1. First check XM Cloud logs for publishing errors - verify content has been successfully published to Experience Edge
+1. First check SitecoreAI logs for publishing errors - verify content has been successfully published to Experience Edge
 2. If publishing is successful, check hosting platform build logs - some headless implementations trigger rebuilds on content changes
 3. Look for API connection errors in the hosting platform logs - examine if the frontend can connect to Experience Edge
 4. Verify Experience Edge connectivity from your hosted environment - network restrictions or misconfigured endpoints could prevent content retrieval

 ### Example 2: Website showing incorrect or outdated content

-When visitors see stale or incorrect content despite updates in XM Cloud, caching is often the culprit.
+When visitors see stale or incorrect content despite updates in SitecoreAI, caching is often the culprit.
 Multiple caching layers in a headless architecture can each retain outdated content.

 Troubleshooting steps:
-1. Check XM Cloud logs for publication success - confirm content changes were properly published
+1. Check SitecoreAI logs for publication success - confirm content changes were properly published
 2. Check hosting platform logs for successful build after publication - ensure the frontend application processed the content updates
-3. Examine caching configurations in both systems - XM Cloud CDN caching, Experience Edge caching, and hosting platform caching all play a role
+3. Examine caching configurations in both systems - SitecoreAI CDN caching, Experience Edge caching, and hosting platform caching all play a role
 4. Look for invalidation errors in Edge CDN logs - cache invalidation failures can prevent updated content from being served

 ## Related Recipes